bk-18/Text_Analysis_of_Women_s_E_Commerce_Clothing_Reviews/README.md

 <br>
 MAE of nb glm is  2.974029
 <br>
-Negative binomial regressions model has more variables than linear model.
+Negative binomial regression model has more variables than linear model.
 <br>
 Title shoud be blank(???).
 <br>